Board-Certified Ophthalmologist in Tampa, FL

 Stephen Updegraff, M.D., FACS is one of the most experienced LASIK and refractive surgeons in the world.
 Having performed the first LASIK in Asia and the third in the US in 1994, Dr. Updegraff has been intimately involved in developing the precision of LASIK and its refinement.

-The excellence patented Updegraff LASIK procedure has been demonstrated with tens of thousands of patients over the last decade.
+The excellent patented Updegraff LASIK procedure has been demonstrated with tens of thousands of patients over the last decade.

 Dr. Updegraff holds five U.S. LASIK patents and he develops instruments and techniques that are in use across the world by other doctors.
 Many manufacturers seek his expertise in evaluating developing technologies.